splunk/public-o11y-docs/apm/apm-alert-visualize/apm-dashboards.rst

 If you don't have write permissions on the dashboard you're viewing, a Detector Linking pop-up informs you the detector is not linked directly to the dashboard.
 You can select :guilabel:`Ok` to proceed, or save a copy of the dashboard to gain write permissions so that you can create a linked detector based on your new dashboard.
 To learn more about linking detectors, see :ref:`linking-detectors`.

-In the New Detector window, enter a name for your detector and select :guilabel:`Create Alert Rule`.
-The Alert Rule guided setup opens.
-Follow the steps in the guided setup to configure your detector, or see :ref:`create-detectors` for more information.
+In the New APM Detector window, enter a name for your detector and follow the steps in the guided setup to configure your detector, or see :ref:`apm-alerts` for more information.

-To learn more about creating detectors from charts, see :ref:`create-detector-from-chart`.